-3.3 FIELD OPERATIONS CHIEF
+3.4 FIELD OPERATIONS CHIEF

-The Field Operations Chief is responsible for all field activities, equipment, and crew.
+The Field Operations Chief is responsible for all field activities, equipment, and crew, and receives training from previous field coordinators.
 He/she works closely with the Program Manager and other Activity Managers.
-Based on directives from the Program Manager, he/she identifies activities and sites "piggy-backing" on the "normal" project scope and works with the GIS coordinator and

-Data Manager to prepare for sampling.
+Based on directives from the Program Manager, he/she identifies activities and sites "piggy-backing" on the "normal" project scope and works with the GIS coordinator and Data Manager to prepare for sampling.
 The Field Operations Chief functions as Chief Scientist during sampling cruises, coordinating with the vessel captain, ensuring the correct functioning and operation of all instruments and gear, and supervising all other scientific staff.
 After the cruise, the Field Operations Chief provides data to the Data Manager and samples to the Laboratory Manager.

-3.4 LABORATORY MANAGER
+3.5 LABORATORY MANAGER